ByteworksHomeLab/smitchell.github.io/_posts/2020-11-12-python-microservices.md

 feature_image: feature-python
 square_related: recommend-python
 ---
 When a client asked for microservices written in Python, instead of the Spring Cloud ecosystem that I’m accustomed to, it was an adjustment.
-The client wanted to replace an aging desktop application used by several hundred security and support staff with a simple, web-based application written in a programming language that the team knew.
+The client wanted to replace an aging desktop application used by several hundred support staff with a simple, web-based application written in a programming language that the team knew.

 These are my takeaways from the project: